University of Mississippi High School: Today

 The University of Mississippi High School is an online school that delivers courses asynchronously in the style and format similar to university online courses.
 Using the online format, students and teachers can access and participate in courses at any time: weekends, holidays, etc. And because the courses are asynchronous, there are no registration deadlines, meaning that students can complete their studies at their own pace.
 The school welcomes non-traditional students, including homeschool students and adult learners.

 Courses are available to meet the needs of a wide variety of learners, including the following: low-enrollment courses, interest-specific electives, college-remedial courses, courses for special needs students, courses for the adult learner, and advanced level courses.
 Dual enrollment credit is available through the University of Mississippi for qualified students.
 With courses in Art History, Mythology, Mississippi Writers, African-American Literature, and World Religions, the school offers an interesting array of classes in its college prep curriculum.

-Mission and Vision

-The University of Mississippi High School's mission is to provide students with an accredited quality education in a flexible, online environment.
-Its dedicated and innovative faculty supports students through a rigorous curriculum that accommodates students of all backgrounds.
-The stated vision of the school is to lead in twenty-first century education by educating, challenging, encouraging, and preparing students for their futures in college, career, and community.

-Accreditation and Awards
+Accreditation and awards

 Consistently listed among the 50 Best Online High School Diplomas, the University of Mississippi High School is a member of the Mississippi Association of Independent Schools (MAIS), and is fully accredited by AdvancED - Southern Association of Colleges and Schools (SACS).
 Additionally, the school's core courses are approved by the National Collegiate Athletic Association (NCAA).
 The school is also a member of the Association for Distance Education and Independent Learning (ADEIL), and its Advanced Placement World History course is the 2018 ADEIL High School Course Award Winner.